 The motor starter must have at least two components to operate: a contactor to open or close the flow of energy to the motor, and an overload relay to protect the motor against thermal overload.
 Other devices for disconnecting and short-circuit protection may be needed, typically a circuit breaker or fuses.
 Short-circuit protection will not be shown in the examples that follow.

 A contactor is a 3-pole electromechanical switch whose contacts are closed by applying a voltage to its coil.
 When the coil is energized, the contacts are closed, and remain closed, until the coil is de-energized.
 The contactor is specifically designed for motor control but can be used for other purposes such as resistive and lighting loads.
-Since a motor has inductance, the breaking of the current is more difficult so designers must adhere to both a horsepower and current rating when specifying the size of the contactor.
+Since a motor is an inductive load the designer must consider both horsepower and current ratings when specifying the size of a contactor.
+This is to ensure the contactor will properly switch the load.

 The overload relay is a device that has three current sensing elements and protects the motor from an overcurrent.
 Each phase going from the contactor to the motor passes through these current sensing elements.
 The overload relay has a selectable current setting based on the full load amp rating of the motor.
 If the overload current exceeds the setting of the relay for a sufficient length of time, a set of contacts opens to protect the motor from damage.